 Multi-State Applicants: Organizations proposing to operate in more than one State or Territory apply directly to AmeriCorps.
-While National Direct applicants do not apply to State Service Commissions, there are clear requirements to coordinate with the Commissions in states where National Service programs will operate.
+While National Direct applicants do not apply to State Service Commissions, they are required to coordinate with the Commissions in states where National Service programs will operate.
 ServeMontana expects National Direct applicants to comply with AmeriCorps' consultation requirements.

-National Direct Consultation: Coordination among State Commissions and National Direct Applicants In alignment with AmeriCorps, ServeMontana expects to engage with National Direct applicants to consult and coordinate activities at the local level, as specified in Section 131 of the NCSA, 42 U.S.C. § 12583.
+National Direct Consultation: Coordination among State Commissions and National Direct Applicants In alignment with AmeriCorps, ServeMontana expects National Direct applicants to consult with the Commission and coordinate activities at the local level, as specified in Section 131 of the NCSA, 42 U.S.C. § 12583.
 This is designed to ensure effective use of national service resources and enhance coordination.